 Price: €70, plus €10 tasting fee

-- Meg Zimbeck’s foodie blog and website, Paris By Mouth
+- Meg Zimbeck’s foodie website, Paris By Mouth

 - Context Travel’s list of Paris tours